sebastienjust/experiments-fullstack-quarkus-vite/README.md

 Create a new launcher in IntelliJ for your project or be careful to have an environment variable named `myapp.frontend.dist=pathto/frontend/dist` in your Shell when you launch `./gradlew quarkusRun`.

-Now we can complete our PageScriptBuild for production.
+Now we can complete our PageScriptBuild for production (the factory had been adjusted too, see the codebase [PageScripts.kt](src/main/kotlin/net/seij/experiments/fullstackquarkusvite/config/PageScripts.kt)).

 ```kotlin
 class PageScriptsBuild(val entry: String, val manifestReader: ViteManifestReader) : PageScripts {